 - Similarity - how similar the curve drawn across a histogram is

 - Autocorrelation - the measurable comparison between real and synthetic data

 - Utility - the relative ratio of forecasting error when trained with real and synthetic data

 Once we evaluated the model, it was time for our team to experiment with it and see where we could build on this excellent work.

 Improving the privacy-utility trade-off for better Differential Privacy

-While DoppelGANger is an amazing tool, there were two drawbacks that were highlighted in the DoppelGANger paper that Hazy looked to improve upon.
+While we think the DoppelGANger generator is great, there were two drawbacks that were highlighted in the DoppelGANger paper that Hazy looked to improve upon.
 By applying differential privacy, even at modest levels, the quality of the data generated by the model drops drastically - measured by the relative decay of correlations in time.